 The module will draw its primary material from the major theorists and theories of both organisational psychology and organisational behaviour.
 The module will also develop links with other aspects of the business school curriculum such as general management and international business.

 Quantitative Analysis for Business

 This module provides a grounding in practical aspects of quantitative analysis with an emphasis on understanding and analysis of data.
 You will learn to apply statistical techniques to formulate and solve quantitative business problems as well as develop skills in the use of spreadsheets for statistical analysis and in interpreting statistical results.

 A group project forms part of the assessment allowing you to improve your team working and management skills.

-Plus 20 credits of approved optional modules.
+Plus 20 credits of approved optional modules (10 in each semester):